 The red curry paste in this recipe lends Southeast Asian flavor and a hint of spiciness to this soup.
 It is sold in small jars in the Asian food section of many supermarkets and specialty stores.
 If you use whole red lentils instead of split, the soup will take longer to cook and likely require more water.
 I like to serve this with whole wheat pita bread that's been lightly brushed with olive oil, sprinkled with salt, and warmed in the oven.

-Simmer for 5 minutes and add the carrots and zucchini.
-Cook another 8 to 10 minutes or so until the lentils are tender and the soup has thickened.
+- Simmer for 5 minutes and add the carrots and zucchini.
+Cook another 8 to 10 minutes until the lentils are tender and the soup has thickened.